Frequently Asked Questions

 There are many reasons you may choose to consult an osteopath.
 Most people come to an osteopath because they are experiencing pain, or are unable to work and perform at the physical level they are accustomed to.
-Osteopathy is about relieving the body from pain and discomfort and works towards maximizing the performance of each physical structure in the body.
+Osteopathy is about relieving the body from pain and discomfort and works towards maximising the performance of each physical structure in the body.
 Because osteopathy encompasses the whole body there are a vast range of conditions and life stages that osteopathic treatment is suitable for:

 • Accident related injuries